 Note that if you have received any communication from the school that indicates that they do not welcome update letters or letters of intent, you should not take this step.
 This is pretty rare – most schools are open to receiving such information.
 However, it hopefully should go without saying that you shouldn’t do this if you’ve been specifically instructed not to.

-As well, at this late stage in the process, it’s time to start doing an honest and thorough evaluation of your application materials and your education, work, and activities to this point.
+At this late stage in the process, it’s time to start doing an honest and thorough evaluation of your application materials and your education, work, and activities to this point.
 If you didn’t get a medical school interview invitation, then that simply means that your application wasn’t as competitive as it needs to be or you didn't meet the.
 That doesn’t need to mean the end of your journey, however.
 In fact, since resilience and self-correction are key qualities needed for a future as a medical professional, it shouldn’t mean the end of your journey.
 Rather, it should instead prompt you to examine what went wrong and what you can do to submit a stronger application for the next cycle.
 And keep in mind that even if you did not get an invite to an interview this cycle, it’s never late to start learning and .
 This initial research can really help in preparation for your next application cycle.

 Reflect honestly on your MCAT score, particularly in terms of how it compares to the scores of last year’s matriculants at your schools of choice, unless you've applied to .
-This information is sometimes available on the school’s website, otherwise it can be found on the AAMC’s Medical School Admissions Requirements (MSAR) website.
+This information is sometimes available on the school’s website, otherwise it can be found on the AAMC’s Medical School Admissions Requirements (MSAR) .
 Is your score truly competitive?
 If not, you may want to consider and if so, make sure you know for the second cycle of your applications and to get a better score.
 In the meantime, consider these strategies to help improve your performance on the MCAT:

 While it’s possible to , it’s all contextual.
 You should also compare your GPA to last year’s matriculants (this info is also generally available through the school’s website or MSAR).
 Might it be in your interest to take some extra courses to bump your score up a bit?
 Are there any modifications you can make to your current course load to help improve your GPA (if you’re still in school)?
-Would a post-baccalaureate program benefit you (follow this link to see a list of post-bacc pre-med programs)?
+Would a or benefit you?
 It can be incredibly difficult to make substantial increases to your GPA the further along you are in school, but sometimes additional courses, a post-bacc, or even graduate study can help offset less-than-ideal grades.
 Be sure you’re aware of early on.
 Here are some tips to help you improve your GPA:

 Date of Application and Applying Strategically